ryanmohta/darkmodeworkshop/README.md

 ## Install the dependencies for the repository
 Navigate to the root folder of the repository using the command line, and once there type in `npm install`.
 This will install React and all of the dependencies React depends on (this may take a minute).
 Once that's done, ensure a folder called `node_modules` got created and it contains a _lot_ of subfolders (each subfolder is a module that is used by React!).

+Additionally, we'll be using a CSS preprocessor called _Sass_ for the workshop (more on that in a bit!).
+Install it by typing `npm install -g sass` into the command line.

 ## Run the code
-Type in `npm start` into the command line.
+Initialize our CSS files by typing `sass --watch src:src` (also more on what that command does in a bit!).
+The src folder of the repo should now contain both several `.scss` files and several `.css` files.

+Then, open up a separate command line window, navigate to the repository, and type in `npm start`.
 After a few seconds, the website should open in a browser tab!
 Keep the process running — now, whenever you make a change to the code and save it, the website should automatically update!

-***Want to see the finished product?
-Switch to the "solution" branch!***